 New Forest Invasive Non-Native Plants

-The landowners of the stretches of riverbank habitat will be encouraged to keep any new infestations under control once project officers have demonstrated that the eradication of these species is both achievable and desirable.
+The landowners of the stretches of riverbank habitat are encouraged to keep any new infestations under control once New Forest Invasive Non-Native Plants officers have demonstrated that eradication of these species is both achievable and desirable.

-Catherine Chatters – New Forest Non-Native Plants Officer, Hampshire and Isle of Wight Wildlife Trust
+Catherine Chatters – New Forest Non-Native Plants Officer, Hampshire & Isle of Wight Wildlife Trust.